kevindeasis/cmput410-project/README.md

 You cannot use the virtual environment in this repository.
 I was notified that you have to use your own virtual environment that you created

+DONT USE FIREFOX I STILL HAVE TO FIX THAT

 Running the app type:

 $ python manage.py runserver